 There is no substitute for the Bible, but the Bible is not enough.

-The Pharisees of Jesus’ day knew the Scriptures better than anyone, but they misapplied those Scriptures, using them as bully clubs wielded by the sin police.
+The Pharisees of Jesus’ day knew the Scriptures better than anyone, but they misapplied those Scriptures, using them as billy clubs wielded by the sin police.
 When we read the Scripture, we must respond to what we read.
-Prayer is an indispensable part of our spiritual workout, because prayer is how we properly respond to God’s Word.
+Prayer is an indispensable part of our spiritual workout because prayer is how we properly respond to God’s Word.